 I was off the phone in half an hour and, tired as I was, proceeded to watch the last 30 minutes of Hello Dolly.

 She’s the other connective piece of memory.
 This movie, and others like it, were movies that I would watch with my mum.
 In later years we might call up to tell each other turn on the TV now, Funny Girl is on, or something like that.
 And mum loved Barbra Streisand.
-It’s impossible for me to see or hear Streisand without thinking of mum.
+I can’t see or hear Streisand without thinking of mum.

 I love her too.
 What a fucking voice!
 And what a star she was!
 You watch Hello Dolly and the music and her singing is out of this world, but then even when she’s not singing she’s compelling in her characterisation.
 But it all comes back to her singing.
 I don’t know of anyone I’ve listened to who has a better voice, on top of which some of her vocal stylings are just fantastic.
 And the songs, the old standard, great stuff.